espressif/idf-eclipse-plugin/docs/en/windowsofflineinstaller.rst

 Step 5: Select Components to Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default all the components are selected.
-You can deselect any component if you don't want to install it.
+By default, all components are selected.
+You can deselect any component that you don’t want to install.

 .. image:: ../../media/windows-installation/ide_windows_installer_5.png
    :alt: drawing

-Step 6: Review the installation summary
+Step 6: Review the Installation Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A review summary is presented before the Espressif-IDE and others are installed.
+A summary for review is displayed before Espressif-IDE and other components are installed.

 .. image:: ../../media/windows-installation/ide_windows_installer_6.png
    :alt: drawing
 .. image:: ../../media/windows-installation/ide_windows_installer_7.png
    :alt: drawing

-Step 6: Finalize the installation
+Step 7: Finalize the Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../../media/windows-installation/ide_windows_installer_8.png